ariol01/ariol01/README.md

 On this profile you will find many repositories that has:

-- Open Source Code with Asp.Net Core
+- Open Source Code with Asp.Net Core and Python
-- Languages that I use: C#, Asp net , JS
+- Backend: C#, Python
+- Front-End: Javascript, React
+- Database: Sqlserver, Postgresql , Mysql
+- Ide: Visual Studio, Visual Code
 - Everyday trying to improve a piece of code

 ### Languages & Tools